History of Sacavém: Population facing the aristocracy

 Until the end of the monarchy, the town, along with other neighboring freguesias (such as Camarate) continued to be one of the preferred places for the nobility of the capital to settle (in the third quarter of the 19th century, there were still about fifty manor houses in Sacavém).
 Such was the case of the Braamcamp family (of which Anselmo José Braamcamp, leader of the Progressive Party and Prime Minister of Portugal between May 29, 1879, and March 23, 1881, was a member), who owned three estates (the Quinta das Pretas, owned by Anselmo Braamcamp himself, and the Vitória and Horta do Meio, which belonged to José Augusto Braamcamp), as well as having acquired the ruins of the Church of Our Lady of Victory, after the nationalization of the assets of the Church (in addition, the Braamcamp Palace, which today is located next to that temple).
 In addition, the name of two other members of the family (José Augusto Braamcamp and Maria Luísa Braamcamp), continue to name a road, an avenue and an alley in Sacavém.

 In addition, within the framework of the distribution of noble titles by the Portuguese monarchy, on July 16, 1885, the title of Baron of Howorth de Sacavém was attributed to John Howorth, administrator of the Earthenware Factory, and on July 30, 1874, José Joaquim Pinto da Silva was named Viscount of Sacavém.
 The heir of the latter succeeded him in the title, today honorary, and owned by the Spaniard Rafael J. Canalejo de Palma.
 The Palace of the Viscount of Sacavém today houses the ceramics museum.

-In the 80's of the 19th century, the well-known plastic artist and caricaturist Rafael Bordalo Pinheiro executed some of his ceramic pieces at the Fábrica de Loza de Sacavém, after which he moved on to execute them in Caldas da Rainha.
+In the 1880s, the well-known plastic artist and caricaturist Rafael Bordalo Pinheiro executed some of his ceramic pieces at the Fábrica de Loza de Sacavém, after which he moved on to execute them in Caldas da Rainha.